A small land trust with a big impact.

 While significant, the numbers only tell part of our impact story.

-While significant, the size and numbers of land protected tell only part of our impact story.
-Milestones include NAPTEP (Natural Area Protection Tax Exemption Program) to foster private landowner conservation protection, and the creation of the Opportunity Fund to help support our conservation partners in our efforts to protect land on the Islands.
+Other important milestones have included successfully launching the NAPTEP (Natural Area Protection Tax Exemption Program) to incentivize private landowner conservation protection and the creation of the Opportunity Fund to help support our conservation partners in our efforts to protect land on the Islands.

 Below, we highlight the other key ways we’re able to succeed in our conversation goals in our first 30 years on the Islands:

-Providing visitor access to nature reserves wherever possible enhances the island community lifestyle with dedicated green spaces close at hand–we know this to be of benefit not only for physical fitness but also mental health.
+- Provide visitor access to nature reserves wherever possible to enhance the island community lifestyle with dedicated green spaces close at hand–we know this to be of benefit not only for physical fitness but also mental health.

 - Conduct monitoring and restoration activities across 32 nature reserves